 1.Safety and professionalism:

 When trying to determine how much it costs to remove a tree many people overlook the most important factor SAFETY!
 No matter what service you have done at your property if the company is not safe and professional the costs could be tremendous.
 All of the other factors in determining tree removal cost rely on the tree service company to operate in a safe manner.
 Though safety training is not the largest cost of tree removal it is one of the most important parts.
 Companies that provide safety training to their employees may have slightly higher prices but the small price increase is much cheaper than an accident and generally the best investment you can make.
 When it comes to safety the true cost to remove a tree could end up being someones hospital bills or even their life!
 Don’t forget about safety training and certifications when considering the cost of tree removal.
 You can read more about safety training for tree services in the article: “The ultimate guide for hiring a tree service in Houston.”

 2. Tree removal cost based on size of tree:

 Size of a tree will play a major part in the overall price.
 Regardless of other factors size of the tree will be used to determine how much debris will need to be hauled away and provide a general idea of how long the job should take.

 Small Tree Removal Cost:

-Small trees are those that are about 8 inches in trunk diameter or less. and up to 15 feet tall.
+Small trees are those that are about 8 inches in trunk diameter or less, and up to 15 feet tall.
 They generally can be removed with little to no climbing and no complex rigging.
-Because of their smaller size these trees can generally be removed by someone with less skill with the majority of the work going to haul off and cleanup rather than the removal itself.
+Because of their smaller size these trees can generally be removed by someone with less skill.
+In this instance, the majority of the work would go to haul off and cleanup rather than the removal itself.

 Small tree removal cost: $150.00-$450.00